GibbsConsulting/django-plotly-dash/docs/installation.rst

         path('django_plotly_dash/', include('django_plotly_dash.urls')),
     ]

+The name within the URL is not important and can be changed.

-Finally, a migration is needed to update the database::
+For the final installation step, a migration is needed to update the database::

     ./manage.py migrate

 The ``plotly_item`` tag in the ``plotly_dash`` tag library can then be used to render any registered dash component.
 See :ref:`simple_use` for a simple example.

+It is important to ensure that any applications are registered using the ``DjangoDash`` class.
+This means that any python module containing the registration code has to be known to Django and loaded at the appropriate time.
+An easy way to ensure this is to import these modules into a standard Django file loaded at registration time.

 Source code and demo
 --------------------